IIIF/api/source/presentation/4.0/index.md

 The Canvas is scaled to the Scene such that the 2D coordinate dimensions correspond to 3D coordinate units - a Canvas 16 units wide and 9 units high will extend 16 coordinate units across the x axis and 9 coordinate units across the y axis.
 Because Canvas coordinate units and image content resource pixels are not equivalent, any image with a 16:9 aspect ratio painted on this Canvas would extend 16 coordinate units by 9 coordinate units in the 3D space of the Scene, whether it was 160 pixels wide and 90 pixels high or 16,000 pixels wide and 9,000 pixels high.
 This provides one way to control the size of a Canvas painted into a Scene.

 A Canvas in a Scene has a specific forward face and a backward face.
 By default, the forward face of a Canvas should point in the direction of the positive z axis.
-If the property [`backgroundColor`][prezi-40-model-backgroundColor] is used, this color should be used for the backward face of the Canvas.
+If the property [`backgroundColor`][prezi-40-model-backgroundColor] is given on the Canvas, this color should also be used for the backward face of the Canvas as well as the background of the forward face.
 Otherwise, a reverse view of the forward face of the Canvas should be visible on the backward face.

 <div style="background: #A0F0A0; padding: 10px; padding-left: 30px; margin-bottom: 10px">
   To Do: Add an image demonstrating default Canvas placement in Scene